Yes, eating your broccoli is good for you.

 Sulforaphane and Healthy Cell Activity

-A growing body of evidence points to a cancer-protective role of sulforaphane – due to its cell regulating, anti-inflammatory, and anti-oxidant properties.
-It also may help in the detoxification of potential cancer-causing compounds from the environment by regulating detox pathways in the liver.
+A growing body of evidence points to a cancer-protective role of sulforaphane – due to its cell regulating, anti-inflammatory, and antioxidant properties.
+It also may help in the detoxification of potentially cancer-causing compounds from the environment by regulating detox pathways in the liver.

 It also may help signal apoptosis – or the death of cells that are no longer needed by the body.
 When cells stick around longer than they should – it is a risk for the development of cancerous processes.

 It’s like calling the police to your house to nab a bad guy, they haul the bad guy away, but then the police stick around waiting for the bad guy or similar bad guy to come back even though the danger has passed.
 You thank them for the job and get irritated that they keep going around opening doors and rooting through your things looking for danger that’s not there.

 Apoptosis is the body’s process of saying the police can go home, the danger is over, and they’re not needed here anymore.
 Microglial or general immune activation is like having a trigger-happy policeman ready to attack anyone who comes to your door at gunpoint, even if it’s just a delivery driver dropping off a package.

 For the body, this cellular clean-up can be important in turning off or deactivating immune cells and antibodies we no longer need.